 wholeness@universaltable.org

 We make final editorial submissions on all submitted manuscripts only after the submission deadline.
 Electronic submissions only, either Word or RTF.
-Prose ≤ 5,000 words.
-Poetry ≤ 5 poems.
-Payment in copies Submit manuscripts electronically
+NO A.I. generated text.

 We consider dual submissions and previously published work only if informed of this at time of submission.
 Previously published work must be accompanied with a list of where and when it has been previously published, including on the internet.
 We do not pay reprint fees.
 It is the author's responsibility to get needed permissions.